NAPTIP harps on media partnership to curb human trafficking

 The Director General, National Agency for Prohibition of Trafficking in Persons (NAPTIP), Dr. Fatima Waziri–Azi, has made case for collaboration and partnership between the media and other stakeholders in the fight against trafficking in persons in Nigeria.

-The agency boss stated this while declaring open a Three-Day Training and Capacity Development Orientation, Development Of Standard Reporting Template For Members Of The Trafficking In Persons Media Core And Officers Of Press And Public Relations Unit, Wednesday in Keffi, Nasarawa state.
+She stated this while declaring open a Three-Day Training and Capacity Development Orientation, Development of Standard Reporting Template for Members of the Trafficking in Persons Media Core and Officers of Press and Public Relations Unit, Wednesday in Keffi, Nasarawa state.

-Waziri-Azi was represented by NAPTIP Director, Training and Manpower Development, Mr. Arinze Orakwe, at the workshop organised by the European Union (EU) sponsored Fight Against Human Trafficking (FIIAP), though the Action Against Trafficking In Persons and Struggking of Migranys In Nigeria (A-TIPSOM) project.
+Waziri-Azi was represented by NAPTIP director, Training and Manpower Development, Mr. Arinze Orakwe, at the workshop organised by the European Union (EU) sponsored Fight Against Human Trafficking (FIIAP), through the Action Against Trafficking in Persons and Struggking of Migrants in Nigeria (A-TIPSOM) project.

-According to her, “The media occupy a principle position in NAPTIP’s work and the workshop is a result of the agency’s commitment to training journalists as well as a fulfilment of promises made.”
+She said, “The media occupy a principled position in NAPTIP’s work and the workshop is a result of the agency’s commitment to training journalists as well as a fulfillment of promises made.”

 Speaking further, she said trafficking in persons was organised and clandestine crime hence the need for the fight against the crime to be organised and even more sophisticated.